 Finding The Right Luggage Review For You

-Finding the right piece of luggage is not an event, it’s a process.
+Finding the best piece of luggage set is not an event, it’s a process.
 A process that starts with a very simple question: “What do I need?”
 While Patty might say I need hair transplants and an attitude adjustment we’re talking about luggage here so I’ll try to stay on point.
 In short, to answer the question “What do I need?” ask yourself a few other questions first.

 - Do I Need a Luggage Set? – Luggage sets typically come with 2 to 6 pieces that range from small carry-on bags to jumbo-sized creations that double as studio apartments.
 Seriously though, sets can be purchased in one fell swoop or acquired piece by piece until you have all the components.
 The how though is not as important as the why in this case.
 That is: “Why do I need a luggage set?”
 If you don’t, move on.

 - Do I Usually Travel Light? – Some folks are born to travel light.
 Others, not so much.
 Which one are you?
 If you are the type who packs a change of clothes and map then you are halfway toward determining what type of bag you should have.
 Also, if you are a light traveler chances are you don’t need your smallish carry-on to have a hard shell.
 Soft shell bags are easier to squeeze into those crowded overhead compartments and typically have extra storage pockets on the exterior to hold your travel related ephemera.